coryjquirk/weather-dashboard/README.md

 * The Unlicense

 ## Thank You
-* [Owen Höglund](https://github.com/Othedough) for helping me streamline and refactor the JavaScript.
+* [Owen Höglund](https://github.com/Othedough) for helping me streamline and refactor the JavaScript, specifically the way API responses were being passed to the DOM.